 REHAB's Physicians Clinic: A Hospital-Based Outpatient Clinic

 Rehabilitation Hospital of the Pacific's (REHAB) Physicians Clinic is a hospital-based outpatient clinic.
-It operates as a department of the hospital, and is required to meet hospital accreditation standards.
-This allows REHAB Hospital to provide the highest quality of care to its patients upon discharge and for life.
+The Physicians Clinic is clinically integrated into the hospital, which allows REHAB to provide the highest quality of seamlessly coordinated care to its patients upon discharge and for life.
 Please note that if you are covered by Medicare or a Medicare Advantage plan, or if you do not have insurance, your out-of-pocket costs for seeing a physician and receiving services in a hospital-based outpatient clinic may be slightly higher, compared to the out-of-pocket cost for the same services in a private physician office.
 However, you eliminate the need to travel to multiple locations for your appointments and different treatment services.